keysbhag/README-Generator/README.md

 ## Description
 The motivation for this project was to make a README generator to simplify the process of making a README for all my projects.
+This makes the production for documenting these projects much quicker and will save the user a lot of time

 ## Table of Contents